 - PFCs have been associated with a variety of adverse health effects in humans but it has not been established that PFCs directly cause these effects.

-- PFCs are not regulated in drinking water but their occurrence in drinking water is being studied to determine if future regulation is needed.
+- PFCs are not regulated in drinking water but New Jersey is taking steps towards future regulation of PFCs.